 Stevenson warns that cold brew has long steep times, and underestimating demand can be a costly mistake.
 As a general rule, it’s better to have some waste than run out during the day.

-“Cold brew is in such high demand these days and available nearly everywhere, so we don’t want to give our customers a reason to start buying it other places,” Stevenson says.
+“Cold brew is in such high demand these days and available nearly everywhere, so we don’t want to give our customers a reason to start buying it other places,” says Stevenson.
 “It doesn’t take more than one or two disappointing experiences to build a reputation with those customers who only purchase cold brew.”

 There’s nothing glamorous about brewing cold brew in what’s essentially a large bucket, but the affordability and durability of the Toddy system makes it the preferred method for cafés on a budget.